komunitin/komunitin/accounting/README.md

 cd ../../..
 ```

+You may also need to make sure you use the latest commit from [insert-my-node](https://gitlab.com/michielbdejong/cc-server/-/tree/insert-my-node?ref_type=heads) branch on Michiel's fork of cc-server, which puts the proxy into the path of the CC relays, and makes sure the Komunitin node plays the role of `trunk/branch2`, and which also includes the [increased timeouts](https://gitlab.com/michielbdejong/cc-server/-/commit/d5c3f53d6e97a523ce64b688d1961feca9e29611) since the default timeout of 2 seconds is very tight.

 ### Reset
 To  restart from scratch, do `docker compose down -v`.
 Make sure with `docker ps -a` and `docker volume ls` that all relevant containers are stopped and removed, and repeat if necessary.
 There might also be an unnamed volume that you need to remove.
 If see `DUPLICATE ENTRY` errors on the next run then you know it wasn't removed completely.